What is owner financing?

 Before opting for owner financing, you should familiarize yourself with the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 This act sets forth specific rules for owner financing that sellers must adhere to.

-Advantages and disadvantages for buyers
+Pros and cons for buyers

 Pros